 There has been no such case published by the JFTC or the court.
-However, as mentioned in question 6, market share is one of the basic factors used to assess anticompetitive effect, and thus it is theoretically possible for companies with high shares to be found not to be causing "substantial restraint of competition" and "the likeliness of impeding fair competition" in light of other factors affecting competition and consumer welfare.
+However, as mentioned in the answer to question 6, market share is one among many basic factors used to assess anti-competitive effect, and thus it is theoretically possible for companies with high shares to be found not to be causing 'substantial restraint of competition' in light of other factors affecting competition and consumer welfare.

-What are the lowest shares with which companies have been found to exercise monopoly power?
+12 What are the lowest shares with which companies have been found to exercise monopoly power?

 Under the AML, unilateral conduct is disciplined by not only private monopolisation but also by unfair trade practices.
-With regard to unfair trade practices, it is understood that the AML makes the "likeliness of impeding fair competition" a prerequisite.
-In general, it is understood that this test requires a lower standard of anticompetitive effect than that required under private monopolisation.
-Thus, an undertaking with insignificant market share could be found to engage in unfair trade practices, although there is a safe harbour threshold that conduct by a company that has less than 20 per cent market share is not generally considered as being anticompetitive in a relevant market.
-In particular, according to the JFTC's guidelines, "superior bargaining position", one type of unfair trade practice, does not require a market dominance or an absolutely dominant bargaining position, but only needs a relatively superior position in terms of the relationship between the relevant parties.
-In fact, in the Toys R Us-Japan, Ltd case on 4 June 2014. the JFTC found that the suspected enterprise had a superior bargaining position against a counterparty even where the counterparty had only less than 0.1 per cent of the transaction value of all the transactions.
+With regard to unfair trade practices, it is understood that the AML makes the 'likeliness of impeding fair competition' a prerequisite.
+In general, it is understood that this test requires a lower standard of anti-competitive effect than that required under private monopolisation.
+Thus, an undertaking with insignificant market share could be found to engage in unfair trade practices.
+In particular, according to the JFTC's guidelines, 'superior bargaining position', one type of unfair trade practice, does not require a market dominance or an absolutely dominant bargaining position, but only needs a relatively superior position in terms of the relationship between the relevant parties.

-How important are barriers to entry and expansion for the assessment of monopoly power?
+13 How important are barriers to entry and expansion for the assessment of monopoly power?

-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) provide basic factors for the assessment of the "substantial restraint of competition", which is a prerequisite to establishing private monopolisation.
+The Exclusionary Private Monopolisation Guidelines provide basic factors for the assessment of the 'substantial restraint of competition', which is a prerequisite to establishing private monopolisation.
 Potential competitive pressure, among others, is raised as one of the important factors, and the JFTC will comprehensively consider the factors, such as degree of institutional entry barriers and degree of entry barriers in practice, to assess the potential competitive pressure.